 Now, imagine that you have been exposing yourself to this blue light for days and even months and your circadian rhythm gets messed up as a result.
 So you have insomnia at night and then you’re tired all day and you’re never getting deep restorative sleep.
 Your brain is trying to turn itself on at night and this results in depleted resources over time.
 You have to stop your brain from getting tricked into thinking it needs to stay up at night.

-One way to block the blue light is to use specialized glasses.
+One way to block the blue light is to use focusd glasses.
 We recommend the blue light blocking glasses from a brand called Prisma.

 I know it can be tough to start moving after a head injury as you may feel fatigued and lack energy.
 But, movement is important to recovery.